 You can redeem United miles for hotel stays, car rentals, cruises, merchandise, gift cards, and experiences.
 You can even use your miles for a United Club membership, in-flight WiFi, to apply for TSA PreCheck, or to pay your United credit card's annual fee.

 In general, these redemption options are a bad deal.
 For example, you can redeem 10,000 miles to apply for TSA PreCheck.
 The application cost is $85, so you're getting just 0.85 cents per mile.
 Better still, check out our list of rewards cards that will reimburse you for the TSA PreCheck application fee.
-Consider getting the United℠ Explorer Card.
-This card not only lets you earn bonus miles, but it offsets the cost of applying for TSA PreCheck or Global Entry if you pay with this card.

-Redeeming for a United Club membership gives you only 0.76 cents per United mile, and you can get that benefit by applying for a United Club℠ Infinite Card.
+Redeeming for a United Club membership gives you only 0.76 cents per United mile, and you can get that benefit by applying for a The New United Club℠ Card.
 Even a relatively poor flight redemption should save you at least one cent per mile, so we don't recommend exploring United's alternative ways to spend miles.

 What are United miles worth when booking award flights?